 No, they don’t sleep more than an average dog.
 Around 12 to 15 hours of sleep is mandatory but other than that, your dog should remain active for the most part.
-If this isn’t the case, observe closely as lethargy can be a sign of a more serious problem.
+If this isn’t the case, observe your dog carefully, as lethargy can be a sign of a more severe problem.
 Also, these dogs tend to snuggle and cuddle with their owner a lot.
-They may look sleepy in such positions but the truth is, although they are getting comfortable, they won’t sleep in your lap.

 Are Cocker Spaniels good family pets?

-This is a pretty subjective question.
 It depends on what you consider a good family dog.
 As for Cocker Spaniels, they are among the top 15 registered breeds because they are loved.
-Their loving nature and calm temperament make them good companions.
-On top of that, they are also friendly with kids.
-If these are the qualities you are looking for then they definitely are great family pets.
+Their loving nature and calm temperament make them excellent companions.
+On top of that, they are good with children.
+If these are the qualities you are looking for, then they are an option for you.

 Are Cocker Spaniels intelligent?

-Yes, this breed is one of the smartest ones in the category of small and medium-sized dogs.
-Their breeding originally was done with the intention of making them hunter dogs.
-Therefore, they possess the quality of outsmarting whoever or whatever they consider the game.
-However, they are easy to train even for beginner-level pet owners.
+Yes, this breed is one of the smartest in the category of small and medium-sized dogs.
+Originally bred as hunters, they possess the quality of outsmarting whoever or whatever they consider the game.
+However, they are easy to train even for novice pet owners.

 Are male or female Cocker Spaniels better?

 The personality traits of this breed vary according to their gender.
-Females are more sensitive whereas the males are on the independent side of the scales.
+Females are more sensitive, whereas the males are on the independent side of the scales.
 Females also get more attached to their owners.
 On the other hand, a male can do better if left alone.
 Therefore, which one is better for you depends on your requirements.
-Whichever one you opt for, do consider spaying or neutering since that improves the dog’s moods by a whole lot.
+Whichever one you opt for, do consider spaying or neutering since that improves the dog’s disposition.

 The English Cocker Spaniel is a gun dog breed.
-They were basically bred to be companions of hunters who used the dog to retrieve their game.
-Similar qualities have continued down the line but now, Cocker Spaniels are mostly house pets.
-American Cocker Spaniels were also developed from English Cocker Spaniels.
-The American breed is generally shorter but other than that, all Cocker Spaniels share pretty much the same traits.
+They were bred to retrieve game.
+Although they may still retain some of those qualities, Cocker Spaniels are mostly house pets now.
+American Cocker Spaniels developed from English Cocker Spaniels.
+The American breed is generally shorter, but other than that, Cocker Spaniels share pretty much the same traits.

-This dog breed is recognized by its shiny coat and long ears.
-When you think of a Cocker Spaniel, usually a golden-orange colored comes in the mind but in reality, these dogs also come in many other colors including black, blue roan, tri-color, etc. As for their physical appearance, they are medium-sized.
-A female’s height is somewhere in the range of 36cm to 41cm whereas a male can grow between 38cm and 43cm.
+Its shiny coat and long ears are hallmarks of the breed.
+When you think of a Cocker Spaniel, usually a golden-orange color comes to mind, but in reality, these dogs also come in many other colors, including black, blue roan, tri-color, and others.
+As for their physical appearance, they are medium-sized.
 Similarly, males weigh a couple of kilograms more than a female of the same age.
 An average Cocker Spaniel’s weight is between 12kg and 16kg.

 I always emphasize on feeding charts for one sole reason:

 Feeding right can change your dog’s entire life.
 The correct amount of calories, balanced nutrients, and varying requirements with age all need to be kept in mind.
-Overfeeding and underfeeding both can bring forth serious consequences that no loving pet parent wants to go through.
+Overfeeding and underfeeding both can result in serious consequences that no loving pet parent wants to go through.

 Let’s start with Cocker Spaniel puppies.
-As soon as they start weaning, they should be gradually introduced to dog food.
+As soon as they are weaned, they should be gradually introduced to dog food.
 Now, like most puppies, this breed requires a hefty amount of proteins too.
 Proteins are broken down by the digestive system into amino acids which are the building blocks of muscles.

-Puppies grow very rapidly and so, it is vital to keep the protein content high.
-Only then will your dog be able to grow strong muscles.
+Puppies grow rapidly, and so, it is vital to keep the protein content high.
+Only then will your dog be able to develop strong muscles.
 Your puppy will be growing in every aspect.
-You must also cater to the cognitive needs.
-A balanced amount of vitamins and omega fatty acids is necessary for the growth of a healthy coat.

 Always feed your pup in small amounts.
-During the first 4 months, there should be 4 meals per day.
+During the first four months, there should be four meals per day.
 Time these meals evenly.
-From 4 to 6 months, feed 3 meals per day.
-After your puppy gets 6 months old, 2 meals a day are fine.
+From four to six months, feed three meals per day.
+After your puppy is six months old, two meals a day are enough.
 As for the exact amount of food, you should consult a vet.
-A professional will guide you according to your dog’s age, weight, and activity.
+A professional will guide you according to your dog’s age, weight, and activity level.
 Since every puppy is different, there is no average amount I can suggest.

 As your dog hits the one year mark, it’s time for you to switch to a different kind of food.
-This is the stage where most of the health risks can potentially kick in.
-At the same time, your dog will be the most active in this life stage.
+It’s at this stage where many health risks can potentially kick in.
+At the same time, your dog will be the most active in this stage of life.
 The caloric requirement for Cocker Spaniels is generally lesser than other dog breeds.
 An active dog needs 740 calories per day.
-In case your dog is extra lazy and doesn’t move around as much, 600 calories should suffice.
-On the contrary, if your dog is extra active for whatever reason, up to 1100 calories a day are fine.
+In case your dog is less active and doesn’t move around as much, 600 calories should suffice.
+On the contrary, if your dog is extremely active for whatever reason, up to 1100 calories a day are fine.

 An adult dog should be given two meals a day: once in the morning and the other in the evening.
-Keep the meal size moderate as eating too much at once may lead to digestive issues.
-Up the amount of calcium.
-The protein content should be slightly lessened but the carbohydrates and fats should be increased.
-Animal-based fat is preferable.
+Keep the meal size moderate.
+Overeating may lead to digestive issues.
+Adults need more calcium and a little less protein with an uptick in the amount of fats and carbohydrates.

-The calories per day should be no more than 600 to 700.
-However, these calories should be made up of prebiotics, vitamins, and antioxidants.
+Seniors should do fine on no more than 600 to 700 calories per day.
+However, these calories should contain prebiotics, vitamins, and antioxidants.
 More than proteins and carbohydrates, your dog will need ingredients that strengthen the immune system.
-Also, at this stage, your dog will have a harder time digesting food so it is best to keep the meal sizes small.
-Offer no more than 2 meals per day.
+Also, at this stage, your dog will have a harder time digesting food, so it is best to keep the meal sizes small.
+Offer no more than two meals per day.

-There is no such thing as a must-have ingredient, to be honest.
-It is all about the nutritional value that these ingredients offer.
-So, I won’t be talking about the exact ingredient you should be looking for.
-Instead, I’ll mention the qualities and you can then choose a suitable option yourself.
+There is no such thing as a must-have ingredient.
+It’s all about the nutritional value that these ingredients offer.
+So, I won’t be talking about the exact ingredients you should be looking for.
+Instead, I’ll mention the qualities, and you can then choose a suitable option yourself.